omkarm578/Books_Website/README.md

-StroyLane, built using HTML, CSS, JavaScript, and Swiper.js, designed to provide users with a smooth and visually appealing browsing experience.
+StoryLane, built using HTML, CSS, JavaScript, and Swiper.js, designed to provide users with a smooth and visually appealing browsing experience.
 The website features a collection of books displayed with interactive sliders, stylish animations, and a modern layout.

 🚀 Features
 🔥 Hero section with featured books and call-to-action buttons